 Many people would like to revive and give a fresh new look to their floor without actually sanding the floor.
 This is ideal for floors that are not significantly damaged.
-This means there are no deep scratches or dents, things that can only be removed by taking off a millimetre or 2 from the surface of the wood.
+This means there are no deep scratches or dents, things that can only be removed by taking off a millimeter or 2 from the surface of the wood.
 Everyone wants to know how to refinish a wood floor without sanding.

 You may otherwise be on a budget and just want to spruce up your floor.
-If either of these are true then read on!
+If either of these is true then read on!

 Lacquered floors tend to be lighter in terms of color.
 The surface doesn’t wear quite so quickly and easily.
 The surface is usually shinier.
 More here.

 If the floor you have has an oil-based finish, I recommend using a ‘Hardwax Oil.’

 If your floor is lacquer based, I recommend using a Polyurethane lacquer (not acrylic or part acrylic).

 To find out what lacquers and hardwax oils I use (as well as recommendations for US readers) click here.